10 Psychological Principles to Design With

 3. Hick’s Law

 I originally covered Hick’s law in my post about 10 Laws to Design By.
 Simply put, the law states that the more options one is exposed to, the longer it takes to make a decision (Hick, On the rate of gain of information.
 Quarterly Journal of Experimental Psychology, 4:11-26, 1952.).
 Many claim they would like more options in a decision-making scenario, but their behavior illustrates the contrary.
-The difficulty of making a decision increases with additional possibilities, and in extreme cases, it’s so hard we’ll opt not to decide at all.
+The difficulty of making a decision increases with additional possibilities, and in extreme cases, it’s so hard we’ll opt not to decide.

 On the web, Hick’s Law tells us to keep options to a minimum.
 This applies to everything, including content on the page, navigational elements, images, etc… Anything on the page gives the user another option of something to read, focus on, or click.
 Removing everything unessential reduces the number of unnecessary options and makes user decisions easier.